rvbsm/telegramchatbot/README.md

 # telegramchatbot
-An Telegram Bot for ... (finish writing)
+An Telegram Bot for your chat.

-NOT WORKING NOW
+in very-very alpha tests and developing